Setting up as a limited company is one of the smartest and most tax-efficient ways to get paid for your work.

 Once you’re able to prove that you’ve done the market research and know how you’re going to provide the service to customers sold on the basics, you can use your business plan to convince potential sources of finance, investors, partners, and employees that you’re worth working with.

-Our jargon-free guide How to write a Business Plan will give you a better idea of how to get the ball rolling.
+Our article on How to write a Business Plan will give you a better idea of how to get the ball rolling.

 Maintaining your limited company